-If you are serious about hiring a fiction editor or having your book, screenplay or non-fiction story professionally written by a ghostwriter, or you need self-publishing help, please contact me via email, or call.
+If you are serious about hiring a professional ghostwriter for your book, screenplay, or non-fiction story, or you need help with editing or self-publishing your manuscript, please contact me via email, or call.

 Every new contact receives a free 30-minute 1:1 consultation about their ghostwriting project or manuscript consultation.
-Additionally, I offer all independent and self-publishing authors a 10% discount on my already affordable services.